jamesfalkner/jw18-lab/create-catalog.md

 |**STEP BY STEP:** Run the application locally
 |![Step by step - run locally]({% image_path create-catalog-step-by-step-run.gif %}){:width="640px"}

-|**INFO:** Even if you application is actually running in Eclipse Che on OpenShift
-it is not running as a proper OpenShift-managed application yet.
-This development flow allows you to develop "locally" on your developer machine and test locally before deploying to "real" server.
-This is a great way for you as a developer to test your own code changes before committing and pushing it to a shared repository.
+|**INFO:** Even if your application is actually running in Eclipse Che on OpenShift, it is not running as a proper OpenShift-managed application yet.
+This development flow allows you to develop “locally” on your developer machine and test locally before deploying to “real” server.
+This is a great way for you, as a developer, to test your own code changes before committing and pushing it to a shared repository.

 |**NOTE:** The current version of the application does not provide an inventory _quantity_ number.
 We will look at that in the next section.